What Happens To Property In A Colorado Divorce?

-Colorado marital law follows equitable distribution.
+Colorado marital law follows an equitable distribution.
 Simply put, this means that marital property is divided equitably.
 The default rule in Colorado is that marital property is divided 50/50.

 If one party believes they are entitled to more, it is their burden to prove why.
-For example, if one party used the value of separate property to acquire a marital property, it shows they contributed more to the marital property and have a claim to more than the default 50% of it.
+For example, if one party used the value of the separate property to acquire a marital property, it shows they contributed more to the marital property and have a claim to more than the default 50% of it.

-On the other hand, if a separate property’s value increases during the time of marriage, such increase is considered marital property.
+On the other hand, if a separate property’s value increases during the time of marriage, such an increase is considered marital property.
 If separately owned land increases in equity, the extra value is to be shared 50/50.

 Spouses’ debt is also shared upon divorce.
-Regardless of whose name in on the credit card, any debt incurred during marriage is split in half amongst the two spouses.
+Regardless of whose name in on the credit card, any debt incurred during the marriage is split in half amongst the two spouses.

 In a Colorado divorce proceeding, the first thing the two parties should do is organize everything into a separate property category, and a marital property category.

 Whatever is deemed marital property will be left for the court to divide on equitable terms.
 This includes everything acquired after the marriage and prior to divorce, even if the title to the property is in one name or in co-ownership.